 - (iv) The results of all motions have been announced but no provisional motions have been made.
-The handling method must be explained. - 3.
-When convening a video shareholder meeting, appropriate alternative measures provided by shareholders who have difficulty participating via video shall be specified. - Article 3: Attendance and voting at shareholder meetings shall be based on shareholding.
+The handling method must be explained. - 3.When convening a video shareholder meeting, appropriate alternative measures provided by shareholders who have difficulty participating via video shall be specified. - Article 3 : Attendance and voting at shareholder meetings shall be based on shareholding.
 The number of shares represented shall be calculated based on the signatures in the attendance register or the sign-in cards submitted, as well as the number of shares reported on the video conference platform.
-Additionally, the number of shares for which voting rights are exercised in writing or electronically shall also be included in the calculation. - Article 4: The location for convening shareholder meetings shall be at the company's registered office or at a location convenient for shareholders to attend and suitable for holding the shareholder meeting.
-The meeting start time shall not be earlier than 9:00 a.m. or later than 3:00 p.m. - When our company convenes a video shareholder meeting, it is not bound by the aforementioned location restrictions. - Article 5: If the shareholders' meeting is convened by the board of directors, the chairman shall be the chairman of the board.
+Additionally, the number of shares for which voting rights are exercised in writing or electronically shall also be included in the calculation. - Article 4 : The location for convening shareholder meetings shall be at the company's registered office or at a location convenient for shareholders to attend and suitable for holding the shareholder meeting.
+The meeting start time shall not be earlier than 9:00 a.m. or later than 3:00 p.m.

+When our company convenes a video shareholder meeting, it is not bound by the aforementioned location restrictions.

+- Article 5 : If the shareholders' meeting is convened by the Board of Directors, the chairman shall be the chairman of the board.
 In the event that the chairman of the board is absent or unable to perform his/her duties for any reason, the vice chairman shall act as his/her proxy.
 If there is no vice chairman, or if the vice chairman is also absent or unable to perform his/her duties for any reason, the chairman shall designate one of the executive directors to act as his/her proxy.
 If there is no executive director, the chairman shall designate one of the directors to act as his/her proxy.
+If there is no executive director, the chairman shall designate one of the directors to act as his/her proxy.
 If the chairman fails to designate a proxy, one shall be selected by mutual recommendation of the executive directors or directors.
-If the shareholders' meeting is convened by a person other than the board of directors, the chairman shall be the person who has the right to convene the meeting. - Article 6: The company may appoint its commissioned lawyers, accountants, or relevant personnel to attend the shareholders' meeting.
-The staff in charge of the shareholders' meeting affairs shall wear identification cards or armbands. - Article 7: The company shall record the entire proceedings of the shareholder meeting through audio or video recording and preserve it for at least one year.
+If the shareholders' meeting is convened by a person other than the Board of Directors, the chairman shall be the person who has the right to convene the meeting. - Article 6 : The company may appoint its commissioned lawyers, accountants, or relevant personnel to attend the shareholders' meeting.
+The staff in charge of the shareholders' meeting affairs shall wear identification cards or armbands. - Article 7 : The company shall record the entire proceedings of the shareholder meeting through audio or video recording and preserve it for at least one year.
 However, if a lawsuit is filed by a shareholder under Article 189 of the Company Act, the recordings shall be preserved until the conclusion of the litigation.